-Applications for the 2017 fellowship are now open.
+Applications for the 2020 fellowship are now closed.

-The Klemperer Fellow is expected to spend at least four weeks in New York City, working at The New York Academy of Medicine.
-Fellows are required to present a seminar at the Academy, to contribute a post for our blog, and to submit a final report on work done at the Academy Library by the end of the award period.
+The Klemperer Fellow is expected to spend at least four weeks in New York City, working in The New York Academy of Medicine Library.
+Fellows are required to make a public presentation about their project at the Academy, to contribute a post for our blog, and to submit a final report on work done at the Academy Library by the end of the award period.